Kanabenki/bevy-website/content/news/2023-07-09-bevy-0.11/index.md

 author = "Bevy Contributors"
 image = "with_ssao.png"
 show_image = true
+image_alt = "Screenshot of the Sponza demo scene with SSAO enabled"
 +++

 Thanks to **166** contributors, **522** pull requests, community reviewers, and our [**generous sponsors**](/community/donate), we're happy to announce the **Bevy 0.11** release on [crates.io](https://crates.io/crates/bevy)!